FreeMasen/luminary/README.md

 ## Dependencies

-`clang` is used for linking the final output of an executable output.
+`cc` is used for linking the final output of an executable output.